TripleA160/Memory-Matching-Game/README.md

 # Memory-Matching-Game
 Memory Matching game made using HTML &amp; CSS &amp; JavaScript.

-This is a project I made for the Internet Technologies course in my CS college.
+This is a mini-project I made for the Internet Technologies course in my college.

 # Screenshots